f5devcentral/f5-velos-training/docs/velos_components.rst

 Fan Tray & Cooling
 ===================

 The VELOS chassis implements front-to-back cooling/airflow, and it is recommended that customers install such that VELOS is not intaking hot airflow from other devices.
-The fan tray is removable if its needs to be replaced, but should not be removed for long periods of time, as overheating may occur.
+The fan tray is removable if it needs to be replaced, but should not be removed for long periods of time, as overheating may occur.

 .. image:: images/velos_components/image9.png
   :align: center